roehampton/module-content/software-development-3/week-01/lab/README.md

 Implement the remaining methods of the Dog class used in the week 1 slides and improve the logic of the bark() function in any way that you can think of.

-2. __Course class__

-Design a 'course' class to complement the 'student' class.
-Consider its properties and methods, and draw a class diagram to represent it.
-Create a constructor.
-Now see if you can re-factor your Student class to have a course class property instead of a simple ID.

-HINT: When you create a new class it is like adding a new custom type to your application.
-You will need to use the class name to declare the type of the course.